LWVPullman/LeagueWebsite/docs/_posts/2024-07-15-WA_House_Rep_Forum.md

 Program Description:

-The League of Women Voters of Pullman/Whitman County hosted a candidate forum for the Washington State House of Representatives Position on Monday, July 15, at 6:00 PM at Neill Public Library.
+The League of Women Voters of Pullman/Whitman County hosted a candidate forum for the Washington State House of Representatives District 9, Position 2 on Monday, July 15, at 6:00 PM at Neill Public Library.

 The candidates: Joe Schmick (R-Colfax, incumbent), Arianna Arends (D-Spokane), and Pam Kohlmeier (D-Spokane).